Marco-Congedo/Eegle.jl/docs/src/Eegle.md

 ### Documentation

 - For simple functions and methods, the documentation should be short and rather illustrated by examples
-- For complex functions and methods (four or more arguments), the documentation can comprise up to six sections:
+- For complex functions and methods (in general, four or more arguments), the documentation can comprise up to six sections:
     - **Tutorial** (if tutorials are available)
     - **Description** (if the method is not simple and common knowledge)
     - **Arguments** (if applicable)